CePeU/MarkdownToFoundry/README.md

 - Add or edit header and footer content.

 You can add any text you like as header and footer to the output html text.
 Make sure it makes sense!
-(For file export you thus can add style.css and a body tag)
+(For file export you thus can add style.css and a body tag).

+**EXAMPLE:**
+A reoccuring question has been how GM informations can be hidden if you use HTML export in Obsidian.
+With this plugin it is easy :) just add:
+`<style>.secret { display: none }</style>`
+To the header of your HTML file export.

+If your players are too tech savy and you need to remove the information then use tag replacement.

 ### File Export
 - **Description**: Export the HTML to a file.